Jafar-Hussein/UnitConverterApp/README.md

 + make sure you have a correct and updated jdk
 + start the program
 + enter a weight in kilogram it coul even be with decimals

+## future update incoming
+next version will be allowing the user to decide which unit they want to convert